XAUUSD Is Possibly Bearish | Action Forex

 What the possible outcomes are

-If the price passes the first support level, we can expect a continued downtrend towards the second support level of 1,800.02.
+If the pair falls below the first support level, we can expect a continued downtrend towards the second support level of 1,792.

-Conversely, it’s possible to see the pair rise towards the first resistance level of 1,823.75.
+Contrarily, the pair may initially rise towards the first resistance level of 1,806.

-If the pair manages to surpass the first resistance level, we should expect a continued surge towards the second resistance level of 1,833.03.
+If the pair surpasses the first resistance level, we should expect a continued surge towards the second resistance level of 1,814.

 Key levels